 First, to clear some common misconceptions, Arabic is not offered as part of the Islamic courses, but rather as a linguistic course.
-Thus, a school that offers Arabic does not define it as an International Islamic School.
-Second, when a school adopts the Arabic curriculum, it stands a higher chance of being defined as an International Islamic School.
+Thus, a school that offers Arabic does not define it as an Islamic international School.
+Second, when a school adopts the Arabic curriculum, it stands a higher chance of being defined as an Islamic international School.
 Along the same vein, schools that host different international curricula in addition to Islamic curriculum are still considered International Islamic Schools.

-An International Islamic School merges the values of Islam and global-mindedness to develop faithful, kind, humane and competent students.
+An International Islamic School in Malaysia merges the values of Islam and global-mindedness to develop faithful, kind, humane and competent students.
 In Malaysia, such schools mainly employ English-medium curricula, and parents send their children to these schools to build a strong aptitude for international consciousness that is rooted in the religious beliefs of Islam.

 While Islam is a pillar of education in these schools, students are encouraged to approach non-Muslims and non-Muslim ideologies with a sense of open-mindednes, acceptance and tolerance.
 Some schools accept non-Muslim students into their ranks due to their excellence in other aspects that ensure a sound international education.
 These schools are often built near mosques or have one on their grounds, both for ease of performing prayers and to aid the Islamic learning process.